technicalpickles/jeweler/README.markdown

         rubyforge.doc_task = "rdoc"
       end
     rescue LoadError
       puts "Jeweler, or a dependency, not available.
-Install it with: sudo gem install jeweler" end
+Install it with: gem install jeweler" end

 Now you must initially create a 'package' for your gem in your RubyForge 'project':